How to Get Rid of FHA Mortgage Insurance

 What If You Refinance to Conventional Before You Have 20% Equity?

-• You’re getting a better interest rate than your current FHA loan.
+• You can secure a better interest rate than your current FHA loan

-• You’re planning to hit 20% equity soon and want the option to remove PMI later.
+• You expect to reach 20% equity soon and want the option to cancel PMI down the road

 Some FHA Loans Have Mortgage Insurance Canceled Automatically